Supreme Court issues notice to Enforcement Directorate on plea challenging Hemant Soren’s arrest

 A bench of Justices Sanjiv Khanna and Dipankar Datta asked the agency to file a counter affidavit and posted the matter for hearing next week.

-Soren has been in jail since January 31, when he was arrested by the Enforcement Directorate in connection with a money laundering case.
-This was shortly after he resigned as the state’s chief minister after being questioned by the central law enforcement agency.
+Soren has been in jail since January 31, when he was arrested by the Enforcement Directorate in connection with a money-laundering case.
+This was shortly after he resigned as the chief minister after being questioned by the central law enforcement agency.

 On April 24, the former chief minister filed a fresh petition in the Supreme Court challenging his arrest by the Enforcement Directorate.